December is the gift-giving month of the year, so you need to think about your upcoming holiday campaigns.

 It’s time to find a name, a headline, a visual image, and a story.

 The most important thing you need to take into account is originality.
-Since everyone runs some kind of advertising campaign during Christmas, you need to pack your offer in a brilliant way that stands out and appeals to potential customers.
+Since everyone runs an advertising campaign during Christmas, you need to pack your offer in a brilliant way that stands out and appeals to potential customers.

 For example, the Christmas reindeer may be obsolete.
 Still, if you manage to cast them in an unusual scenario, you could make people engage with your campaign and convert them into customers.